A Note on Indexing Point Sets for Approximate Bottleneck Distance Queries: Discussion

-There are several directions for future research: each new trie node explored during a query gives rise to a new matching instance; perhaps an online approach to this specific matching problem can be found so that child nodes can profit from the matchings found for their parents.
+An approach to indexing planar point sets that supports approximate nearest bottleneck distance queries using a {\em trie}-based data structure to compactly represent point configurations in a multi-level grid is described.
+The obvious drawback is the exponential space complexity; up to $4^{d_{\max}n}$ strings are stored for each point set of size $n$.
+A natural question is whether a more space-efficient database scheme is possible.
 It would also be interesting to consider if an indexing approach and querying procedure can be found that permits one of the point sets to be transformed by an isometry, such as done in \cite{Hefferman94}.

-{\bf Acknowledgement:} Support provided through US NSF grants 1542262, 1658971 and 1661530.
-The authors of ~\cite{2018arXiv181211257F} are thanked for providing early access to a preliminary version of their paper.